cs-uob/COMSM0049/docs/exercises/EXERCISE1.md

 This can be done in the vagrant provision script.
 You are encouraged to use Google liberally!

-2. Explain the examplar code provided on the Dirty COW website.
+2. Explain the example code provided on the Dirty COW website.